sandrohanea/whisper.net/readme.md

 Note that only the CoreML built libraries are available in this package and does not contain libraries for other platforms (Linux, Windows, etc).
 If you are creating a cross-platform application you can use conditional target frameworks to install the correct library package for each version.

 Using the ggml whisper models with CoreML requires an additional `mlmodelc` file to be placed alongside your whisper model.

+You can download and extract these using [WhisperGgmlDownloader](https://github.com/sandrohanea/whisper.net/blob/main/Whisper.net/Ggml/WhisperGgmlDownloader.cs#L45).
+Check the [CoreML example](https://github.com/sandrohanea/whisper.net/blob/main/examples/CoreML/Program.cs).

-You can generate these via the [whisper.cpp scripts](https://github.com/ggerganov/whisper.cpp#core-ml-support).
+You can also generate these via the [whisper.cpp scripts](https://github.com/ggerganov/whisper.cpp#core-ml-support).
 As whisper.cpp uses filepaths to detect this folder, you must load your whisper model with a file path.

 If successful, the whisper output logs will announce:

 `whisper_init_state: loading Core ML model from...`

 If not, it will announce an error and use the original core library instead.

-## GPU Support on Windows
+## GPU Support

 Dependeing on your GPU, you can use either `Whisper.net.Runtime.Cublas` or `Whisper.net.Runtime.Clblast`.
-For now, they are only available on Windows x64.
+For now, they are only available on Windows x64 and Linux x64 (only Cublas).

 Check the Cublas and Clblast examples.

 ## Blazor and WASM

-For Blazor WebAssembly support, check the BlazorWasm example.
-Instead of `Whisper.net.Runtime`, you'll need to use `Whisper.net.Runtime.Wasm` but you'll need to also switch `WasmBuildNative` flag to true.
+Blazor is supported with both InteractivityServer and InteractivityWebAssemly.
+You can check the Blazor example [here](https://github.com/sandrohanea/whisper.net/tree/main/examples/BlazorApp).

 ## Versioning

 Each version of Whisper.net is tied to a specific version of Whisper.cpp.
 The version of Whisper.net is the same as the version of Whisper it is based on.
-For example, Whisper.net 1.2.0 is based on Whisper 1.2.0.
+For example, Whisper.net 1.2.0 is based on Whisper.cpp 1.2.0.

-However, there can be cases where Whisper.net patch version is incremented without a corresponding Whisper.cpp version change.
-This is the case when the changes in Whisper.net are not related to the changes in Whisper.cpp.
+However, the patch version is not tied to Whisper.cpp.
+For example, Whisper.net 1.2.1 is based on Whisper.cpp 1.2.0 and Whisper.net 1.5.0 is based on Whisper.cpp 1.5.1.

 ## Ggml Models